vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Payment flows

-There are many ways to use the Vipps eCom API.
+There are many ways to use the eCom API.
 For example:

 * *Vipps Online (aka Vipps på nett)* - The customer selects Vipps as the method of payment and enters their mobile number into the app or website.
 The merchant